-- BC Hydro carries out pre-access screening consisting of the same BC Ministry of Health COVID-19 self-assessment, along with a non-invasive temperature scan. - Full implementation of this pre-access screening is in place at both Gate A and B.
+- BC Hydro carries out pre-access screening consisting of a COVID-19 questionnaire, along with a non-invasive temperature scan. - Full implementation of this pre-access screening is in place at both Gate A and B.

 Are people being asked if they have travelled during turnaround?